TomatenKuchenDEV/docs/docs/youtube.md

 ---
 title: YouTube feeds
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 The bot is for example able to send messages when a YouTube channel uploads a new video or short.
 ---

 YouTube notificiations allow sending a message when the user uploads a new video or short to YouTube.